4 Adaptogenic Herbs For Balancing High Cortisol

 Here’s what science says about this king of adaptogens:

-b) According to this study saponins called gypenosides in gynostemma relieved oxidative stress in cells and improved cardiovascular function via improving the condition of endolithium (the superficial layer in blood vessels).
+b) A saponin called Gypenoside in gynostemma relieved oxidative stress in cells and improved cardiovascular function via improving the condition of the endothelium (the superficial layer in blood vessels).
 Gypenosides also significantly improved liver cell function.

 c) This study found out that gynostemma directly increased nitric oxide production in the body and lowered blood pressure levels significantly, they also found out that if you’re having too low blood pressure, gynostemma normalizes it back to homeostatic levels.

-In my opinion, gynostemma is best when brewed into a tea (affiliate link).
+In my opinion, gynostemma is best when brewed into a tea .